Water-to-Go Filter Bottle Review – Best Water Filter Bottle for Travel?

 Well, I wouldn’t travel overseas without one nowadays.
 These bottles have jumped to pretty near the top of our must have list of things to pack when we travel.
 We carried two in the past while we backpacked around Asia with our kids, mostly because that’s all we bought before we left home.
 If we’d known how much we would use them we would have bought one each.

 Our next adventure will be living on a sailboat and hopefully sailing around the world while exploring the countries we bump into.
 This is quite different to backpacking, but we will still need lots of fresh water.
-We’ll be taking one Water-to-Go bottle each.
-Our kids are big enough to carry their own stuff now and they will be getting their own Water-to-Go bottles!
+We’ll be taking a Water-to-Go bottle each.

 Right now, they are our best filter water bottles for travel.
 I’m hoping they will soon be our best filter water bottle for sailing too.

 UPDATE – We are now using these on our sailing boat.
-After three months sailing from the UK to the Canary Islands (over 2000 miles), I can safely say that our Water-to Go bottles were used every day.
+After more than a year sailing from the UK to the Caribbean (over 6000 miles), I can safely say that our Water-to Go bottles were used regularly.
 They are robust enough to not break when being thrown around in the cockpit and they take away the chlorine taste from our water tanks.
 Definitely a keeper for us!

 What are Water-to-Go filter bottles?